videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

     }
     //highlight-end

-    //Check if browser supports PIP mode else show a message to user if ("pictureInPictureEnabled" in document) {
+    //Check if browser supports PiP mode else show a message to user if ("pictureInPictureEnabled" in document) {
       //highlight-next-line
       ...
     } else {
-      alert("PIP is not supported by your browser");
+      alert("PiP is not supported by your browser");
     }
   };
   return ...;